Star Wars: Rebellion

 The message system tries to keep you aware of galactic goings-on.

-The main galaxy screen is divided into multiple sectors with ten to twelve planets each, and selecting a sector opens a slightly more detailed window of these planets.
+The main galaxy screen is divided into multiple sectors with ten planets each, and selecting a sector opens a slightly more detailed window of these planets.
 Selecting a planet opens up another window detailing what’s on or orbiting the planet.
 From there you get separate windows for fleets, garrisons, etc. Here’s the kicker – only two windows can be open at a time (to facilitate “trading” between the two).
 Clicking a new window replaces or removes the original.
 It’s like a DOS shell version of Windows, with extremely limited functionality.

 Key events from the film will happen at random times.
 They don’t always match the plot.